 NEXT Weather: 5 a.m. weather report

-WCCO meteorologist Riley O'Connor says we will see more sun Friday and closer to average temperatures.
+WCCO meteorologist Riley O'Connor says after the snow comes some significant cold temperatures.

 View CBS News In